Updated 14 August 2015, version 1.3

 - Have the client experience the event from all perceptual positions.
 A number of NLP techniques, including Reimprinting, use this method.

 - Expand the scope of time.
-Jan’s Comprehensive Memory Cleanup has the client experience events from various times in the future.
-Past life regression might not change the trauma itself, but can make it seem irrelevant in the context of many lifetimes.
+Jan Saeger’s Comprehensive Memory Cleanup has the client experience events from various times in the future.
+Likewise, life regression might not change the trauma itself, but can make it seem irrelevant in the context of many lifetimes.

 - Have the client pay attention to the trauma and the present moment simultaneously.
 The new information from the present tends to interrupt and update the trauma’s past-only focus.
 In the Emotional Freedom Technique (EFT), the client taps their body in present time while recalling the trauma, adding a new physical sensation.
 Having the client state the problem in the format “Even though I feel scared of Dorothy, I deeply and profoundly accept myself” while they tap also creates an implicit meta-position.
 Rather than focus on the past-based feeling of the trauma, they focus on accepting the trauma now.